Government of the Ming dynasty

-The government of the Ming dynasty (1368–1644) was modeled after the Mongol-led Yuan dynasty.
+The government of the Ming dynasty of China (1368–1644) was modeled after the Mongol-led Yuan dynasty.
 Over time, the government system changed and adapted to circumstances.
 The Ming government was traditionally divided into three branches—civil, military and surveillance, with the imperial household and its eunuchs holding a distinct position.

 In the beginning, the central civil authorities were led by the Central Secretariat, which oversaw Six Ministries and other less significant institutions.
 The Chief Military Commission served as the high command of the army, while the Censorate held the highest control authority.
 The empire was divided into two metropolitan areas and thirteen provinces, each of which was managed by a Branch Secretariat.
 The lower levels of administration included prefectures and subprefectures, with the lowest level being the counties.
 There were approximately 1,400 counties in Ming China.

 In 1376, the Branch Secretariats were abolished and replaced by three provincial offices: the Provincial Administrative Office, the Regional Military Commission, and the Provincial Surveillance Office.
 Four years later, a reorganization took place in the center as well.
 The Central Secretariat was abolished, the Chief Military Commission was divided into five Chief Military Commissions, and the Censorate was also divided.
 In the following decades, there was a trend towards centralization once again.
 The Censorate was restored under a new name, and the role of the Secretariat was taken over by the new Grand Secretariat.
 Additionally, provincial governors or grand coordinators were appointed to oversee all three provincial offices.
 Initially, these governors were sent to the provinces on a temporary basis, but eventually, they were permanently stationed there.

-Although initially prohibited from involvement in politics, the eunuchs of the imperial palace gained significant influence during the Yongle era.
-Over time, a number of eunuch agencies emerged in various regions, running parallel to the traditional offices.

 The civil administration was primarily staffed by Confucian-educated officials who had passed a rigorous multi-stage examination process to verify their education.
 Junior officer positions were often passed down through families, while senior officers were chosen based on their abilities.
+Palace eunuchs also played a significant role in the government, and although initially prohibited from involvement in politics, they gained influence following the Yongle era.